vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.2.4.2 - 16 May 2019.
+Corrects a PHP notice if a semi-colon is present in '$config["schemes"]'

   1.2.4.1 - 12 September 2017.
 Corrects a function re-declaration bug introduced in version 1.2.4

   1.2.4 - 31 August 2017.
 Removes use of PHP 'create_function' function and '$php_errormsg' reserved variable (deprecated in PHP 7.2)

   1.2.3 - 5 July 2017.
 New option value of '4' for '$config["comments"]' to stop enforcing a space character before the '-->' comment-closing marker

   1.2.2 - 25 May 2017.
 Fix for a bug in parsing '$spec' that got introduced in version 1.2; also, '$spec' is now parsed to accommodate specifications for an HTML element when they are specified in multiple rules

   1.2.1.1 - 17 May 2017.
 Fix for a potential security vulnerability in transformation of deprecated attributes

   1.2.1 - 15 May 2017.
 Fix for a potential security vulnerability in transformation of deprecated attributes

   1.2 - 11 February 2017.
 (First beta release on 26 May 2013).
 Added support for HTML version 5; ARIA, data-* and microdata attributes; 'app', 'data', 'javascript' and 'tel' URL schemes (thus, 'javascript:' is not filtered in default mode).
 Removed support for code using Kses functions (see section:- #2.6).
 Changes in revisions to the beta releases are not noted here.

   1.1.22 - 5 March 2016.
 Improved testing of attribute value rules specified in '$spec'

   1.1.21 - 27 February 2016.
 Improvement and security fix in transforming 'font' element

   1.1.20 - 9 June 2015.
 Fix for a potential security vulnerability arising from unescaped double-quote character in single-quoted attribute value of some deprecated elements when tag transformation is enabled; recognition for non-(HTML 4) standard 'allowfullscreen' attribute of 'iframe'

   1.1.19 - 19 January 2015.
 Fix for a bug in cleaning of soft-hyphens in URL values, etc

   1.1.18 - 2 August 2014.
 Fix for a potential security vulnerability arising from specially encoded text with serial opening tags

   1.1.17 - 11 March 2014.
 Removed use of PHP function preg_replace with 'e' modifier for compatibility with PHP 5.5.

   1.1.16 - 29 August 2013.
 Fix for a potential security vulnerability arising from specialy encoded space characters in URL schemes/protocols

   1.1.15 - 11 August 2013.
 Improved tidying/prettifying functionality

   1.1.14 - 8 August 2012.
 Fix for possible segmental loss of incremental indentation during 'tidying' when 'balance' is disabled; fix for non-effectuation under some circumstances of a corrective behavior to preserve plain text within elements like 'blockquote'

   1.1.13 - 22 July 2012.
 Added feature allowing use of custom, non-standard attributes or custom rules for standard attributes

   1.1.12 - 5 July 2012.
 Fix for a bug in identifying an unquoted value of the 'face' attribute

   1.1.11 - 5 June 2012.
 Fix for possible problem with handling of multi-byte characters in attribute values in an mbstring.func_overload enviroment. '$config["hook_tag"]', if specified, now receives names of elements in closing tags.

   1.1.10 - 22 October 2011.
 Fix for a bug in the 'tidy' functionality that caused the entire input to be replaced with a single space; new parameter, '$config["direct_list_nest"]' to allow direct descendance of a list in a list.
 (5 April 2012.
 Dual licensing from LGPLv3 to LGPLv3 and GPLv2+.)

   1.1.9.5 - 6 July 2011.
 Minor correction of a rule for nesting of 'li' within 'dir'

   1.1.9.4 - 3 July 2010.
 Parameter 'schemes' now accepts '!' so any URL, even a local one, can be `denied`.
 An issue in which a second URL value in 'style' properties was not checked was fixed.

   1.1.9.3 - 17 May 2010.
 Checks for correct nesting of 'param'

   1.1.9.2 - 26 April 2010.
 Minor fix regarding rendering of denied URL schemes

   1.1.9.1 - 26 February 2010. htmLawed now uses the LGPL version 3 license; support for 'flashvars' attribute for 'embed'

   1.1.9 - 22 December 2009.
 Soft-hyphens are now removed only from URL-accepting attribute values

   1.1.8.1 - 16 July 2009.
 Minor code-change to fix a PHP error notice